 Salam!
 Khosh amadid!

-Last week, on Useful drills page I made a mistake for which I owe you a big excuse!
+Last week, on Useful drills page I made a mistake for which I owe you a big apology.
 I gave you a paragraph in English and asked you to translate it into Persian.
 Quite accidentally, the title sentence was this: Please translate the following paragraph into English, instead of saying ‘into Persian’.
 It is now corrected.
-Sorry for such a mistake.
-And thanks a lot to those who reported it to me.
+Sorry for the mistake, and many thanks to those who spotted this.

 OK.
 Now let’s start.